-The temporomandibular joints, called TMJ, are the joints and jaw muscles that make it possible to open and close your mouth.
-Located on each side of the head, your TMJ work together when you chew, speak or swallow and include muscles and ligaments, as well as the jaw bone.
-They also control the lower jaw (mandible) as it moves forward, backward and side to side.
+The temporomandibular joints, called TMJ, are the joints and muscles that make it possible to open and close your mouth.
+Located on each side of the head, your TMJ work together when you chew, speak, or swallow.
+They include muscles, ligaments, and jawbones.
+They also control the lower jaw (mandible) as it moves forward, backward, and sideways.

 Each TMJ has a disc between the ball and socket.
-The disc cushions the load while enabling the jaw to open widely and rotate or glide.
-Any problem that prevents this complex system of muscles, ligaments, discs and bones from working properly may result in a painful TMJ disorder.
+The disc cushions the load while enabling the jaw to open widely, rotate, or glide.
+Any problem that prevents this complex system of muscles, ligaments, discs, and bones from working properly may result in a painful TMJ disorder.

-TMJ is experienced by many people and it affects more women than men.
-While TMJ pain can be treated using various do-it-yourself methods, you’ll need to see the dentist if the condition is severe.
-At Broadway Dental Excellence, we’re here to help you get some relief!
+Many people experience TMJ.
+It affects more women than men.
+While TMJ pain can be treated using various do-it-yourself methods, you’ll need to see a dentist if the condition is severe.
+At Broadway Dental Excellence, we’re here to help you get relief!

 TMJ is most commonly caused by stress.
-Stress causes the patient to unconsciously clench the teeth together, usually at night.
-The pressure the clenching causes breaks down the cartilage surrounding the joint and over stimulates the facial muscles associated with opening and closing the mouth.
-TMJ can also be caused by tooth and jaw alignment, arthritis, dislocation or injury.
+Stress causes the patient to clench the teeth together, usually at night unconsciously.
+The pressure the clenching causes breaks down the joint’s cartilage and overstimulates the facial muscles associated with opening and closing the mouth.
+TMJ can also be caused by tooth or jaw alignment, arthritis, dislocation, or injury.

 You may experience some or all of the following symptoms: